 Fears remain after evacuation lifted for 200K Californians

-Water gushes from the Oroville Dam's main spillway Tuesday, Feb.
-14, 2017, in Oroville, Calif.
-Crews working around the clock atop the crippled Oroville Dam have made progress repairing the damaged spillway, state officials said Tuesday.
+Crews working around the clock atop the crippled Oroville Dam have made progress repairing the damaged spillway, state offici... .
+Evacuees listen to an announcement lifting the evacuation of the Oroville Dam communities Tuesday, Feb.
+14, 2017, in Chico, Calif.

 Comments